FelixHT/obsidian_side_notes/README.md

 - Supports both left and right margin positioning
 - Inline mode for narrow screens with grouping options

+## Known issues

+- There are some issues related to the positioning of the sidenotes when they are supposed to be rendered on the left margin.
+Specifically, if the footnote is referenced in indented text the sidenote will also be indented.

 ## Installation

 1. Open Obsidian and go to Settings > Community Plugins